The Teletext Holidays Pocket Guide to Greece

-One of the major draws in Greece is it's wide variety of beautiful beaches, particularly the quaint coves and secluded bays dotted around its islands.
+One of the major draws in Greece is its wide variety of beautiful beaches, particularly the quaint coves and secluded bays dotted around its islands.
 Santorini has unique stretches including Red Beach, while Paradise Beach in Mykonos certainly lives up to its name.
-In Rhodes, St Paul’s Bay near Lindos is amazing, with a castle perched on the rocks that forms a lagoon by the sands.
-Not forgetting, of course, the famous Shipwreck beach in Zante.
+In Rhodes, St Paul’s Bay near Lindos is amazing, with a castle perched on the rocks that form a lagoon by the sands.
+Not forgetting, of course, the famous Shipwreck Beach in Zante.

 If beaches are the best part of your holiday (obviously) then look no further than our list of the most beautiful beaches around the world - these sands are almost too pretty to sink your bucket and spade into!

 It’s hard to find a Greek island without at least one waterpark - just one reason why Greece is a favourite among families.
 Choose from Aqualand in Corfu, Acqua Plus in Crete and WaterPark in Rhodes - all the parks boast slides, flumes and pools - There’s even a small waterpark on the beautifully quiet and unspoilt Greek island of Santorini (find it on Perissa Beach).